Running Multi FileFeeds in production

 • multi_file_feed_import_success.
 The import completed successfully and (if a destination is configured) the destination delivery has been attempted.

 • multi_file_feed_import_error.
-The import failed; the payload includes the failure reason.
+The import failed; the payload includes the failure category.

 Configure event webhooks under Settings → Event webhooks; they apply across all MFFs in the organization.
 For per-MFF event delivery, see Using Event Webhooks.